• I’m a blockchain developer returning after a 1.5-year break — how do I explain the gap when L2 tooling and audit standards have evolved so much?

 @WillowSyncDev

-I’ve been a blockchain developer for 4 years but took a 1.5-year career break due to personal reasons and some freelance experiments that didn’t scale.
-Now that I’m re-entering the blockchain job market, I’m worried how recruiters might view this “gap.”
+I’ve been a blockchain developer for 4 years, but I took a 1.5-year career break due to personal reasons and some freelance experiments that never really scaled.
+Now that I’m trying to re-enter the Web3 job market, I’m stuck on one thing: how do I explain this gap without sounding outdated or low-velocity?

 Replies